 Other Hardwood Species

-We offer three different edging styles that really change the character of the floor and can be applied to any species.
+At Colonial Plank Floors, we offer three different edging styles, squared and softened edging, “live” edging, and hand-cut edging.
+Each of these techniques can drastically change the character of the floor and can be applied to any of our available species.

 Squared & Softened Edging

-Using hand-sanding blocks and occasionally a rasp, we slightly round and soften all the top edges so the floor still has some texture but overall less shape than our hand-cut or live edging.
-This is a bit more of a contemporary or formal style.
-On rustic white oak, it's perfect for homes, lofts, barn renovations, and commercial applications.
-The joints between planks will be straight and tight.
-Top edges will have some soft texture between planks, so it still has our handmade look and the charm of a custom floor.
+We slightly round and soften all the top edges of your planks using hand-sanding blogs and rasps.
+This edging treatment provides some texture to the planks, but overall less shape than our hand-cut or live edging and is a more contemporary or formal style.
+On rustic white oak planks, this style is perfect for homes, lofts, barn renovations, and commercial applications.
+Squared and softened edging will leave the joints between planks straight and tight while the top edges have a soft texture, giving the planks a handmade look and charm of a custom floor.

-Live edged planks start with squared and softened edging.
-We then selectively cut in some random slight gapping between the planks in places so the joints between the planks aren’t perfectly straight like a modern floor.
-They also have a bit more texture on the side edges than squared and softened edges.
-Inspired by the original plank flooring we found in a cabin built in 1740 in Lehigh County, Pennsylvania, these planks will closely resemble reclaimed planking.
+Live edged planks are put through the same process as our squared and softened edging.
+We then selectively cut in random gapping between the planks, so the joints are not perfectly straight like a modern floor.
+They also have more texture on the sides than squared and softened edges.
+This type of edging was inspired by original plank flooring we found in a 1740 cabin in Lehigh County, Pennsylvania and will closely resemble reclaimed planking.

-We can also ease the top edges even more by hand-cutting, using old-style hand tools (leaves some tool chatter) for a more shaped style also true to early colonial planking.
-The most rustic planks combine the hand-cut edging and live edging so the planks have considerable character and shape on the top, and the side edges will have some slight random gapping along the edges of the planks so they don't look machined.
+We can ease the top edges even more by hand-cutting with old-style hand tools for a more shaped style that is true to early colonial planking.
+Our most rustic planks combine the hand-cut edging and live edging styles, so the planks have a considerable amount of character and shape on the top.
+This also allows for slight random gapping along the side edges of the planks, so they do not look machine-made.

-For a more rustic and aged style, extra distressing can be applied to any of our planks in the form of circular saw marks, band saw marks, wormholes, and deeper brushing.
-There is no charge for extra distressing.
-The amount of distressing is up to you, your taste, and imagination.
-The best instruction we’ve ever heard from a customer regarding distressing was, "Do it until you are ashamed!"
-We did, and they looked great.
-Most customers who want distressing go with 15% to 25% distressed planks, which will have some saw marks.
+For a more rustic and aged style, we can apply extra distressing to any of our planks in the form of circular saw marks, band saw marks, wormholes, and deeper brushing at no additional charge.
+The amount of distressing is entirely up to you, and the best instruction we ever heard from a customer was “Do it until you are ashamed!”
+Most customers who want distressing choose 15% to 25% distressed planks.